ndv99/OpenF1/README.md

 #### Backend

-*N.B: If you only plan on altering the front-end, you can skip this section.*
+*N.B: If you only plan on altering the front-end, you can skip this section, **although we highly reccomend running your own backend locally.***

 1. In a terminal, navigate to the parent directory containing the OpenF1 folder.
 2. Create a virtual environment by running `python3 -m venv OpenF1`, then navigate into the OpenF1 directory